Crime statistics are a loaded weapon.

 Then there are the circumstances beyond the bounds of each jurisdiction.
 In the 2020 data, the first year of pandemic lockdowns, some police departments and sheriff’s offices across the state made fewer arrests for lower-level crimes.
 Fewer people were taken to jail, and a number of people incarcerated in jails and prisons were granted early releases.

-Researchers are also wary of sweeping conclusions made about so-called spikes in homicides or other violent crimes, when long-range data may reveal far less alarming trends.
+Researchers are also wary of sweeping conclusions about crime spikes, knowing long-range data may reveal far less alarming trends.

-It’s impossible to know what crimes were missed by police, or counted incorrectly.
-But from the available data, here is a snapshot of crime in California.
+But from the available data — the latest of which is from 2021 — here is a snapshot of crime in California.

-A long-range look at crime statistics, particularly homicide data, shows that the 2020 crime rate nationally and in California was still a fraction of its highs in the early 1990s, according to government statistics.
+California experienced a homicide spike in 2020: The number of homicides increased by 31% from 2019.
+But a long-range look at crime statistics, particularly homicide data, shows that the 2020 crime rate nationally and in California was still a fraction of its highs in the early 1990s.

 In Kern County, the homicide rate per 100,000 people was 12.7 in 2020 — the state’s highest — or about one for every 8,000 people.
 Statewide, the average homicide rate was 5.5.